netxms/netxms-doc/admin/object-management.rst

 Local Command
 ~~~~~~~~~~~~~

-:guilabel:`Local Command` tool will execute command on the local node and will show it's output if
+:guilabel:`Local Command` tool will execute command on the node, where
+Desktop Management Console is running and will show it's output if
-:guilabel:`Command generates output` option will be enabled.
+:guilabel:`Command generates output` option is enabled.

-This tool type is not visible from Web Console as there is not possible
+This tool type is not visible from Web Console as it is not possible
 to execute command on web page receiver's machine.

 .. figure:: _images/obj_tool_local_command.png